 After contracting a nasty case of it myself in India, and in my professional capacity as a qualified nurse, I would say worry may be too strong a word, but it is definitely something you should be aware of and take the right precautions against.
 If you are prepared properly and take reasonable precautions you have no need to worry too much.

-It is about being aware of any risk and preparing for that risk to minimise it as much as possible, not being worried.
+It is about being aware of any risk of mosquito borne diseases like dengue and preparing for that risk to minimise it as much as possible, not being worried or scared.

 Dengue is not malaria.
-It seems obvious but there is actually a lot of confusion on this issue.
-Even though it is often spoken of in the same context it is a seperate and distinct disease that is only related to malaria, zika, japanese encephalitis and other mosquito transmitted diseases.
+It seems obvious but there is actually a lot of confusion on this issue, especially since the symptoms are almost the same and it is delivered in the same way.
+But even though it is often spoken of in the same context it is a seperate and distinct disease that is only related to malaria, zika, japanese encephalitis and other mosquito transmitted diseases.

 Dengue fever is a viral infection transmitted by the bite of an infected Aedes aegypti or more rarely the Aedes albopictus mosquito.
 These mosquitoes – unlike malaria carrying breeds that bite in the evening or at night – bite during the daylight hours and any of them in dengue risk areas have a chance of carrying the disease.